 Height: 28 to 32 inches

 Weight: 75 to 110 pounds

-Physical Characteristics: Tall and slim with a wiry coat
+Physical Characteristics: Very tall and slim build; wiry coat